CurvSurf/FindSurface/Readme.md

 - **Seed Radius** is the radius of a seed region around the seed point where FindSurface starts searching for the surface.
 This value depends on the size of the geometry that you're interested in.
 It also had been called **Touch Radius** in the older versions of our library.

   ![touch.jpg](https://developers.curvsurf.com/Documentation/APIs/How-To/img/touch.jpg)

+  Segmentation of the scene image of the point cloud could be helpful to determine the seed point and seed radius.
+The position and size of a segmented blob can be converted to the point and radius by using the camera parameters of the scene image, which leads to a fully automatic geometric understanding of the scene.

 - **Lateral Extension** means the tendency for the algorithm to spread its search space in tangent direction of the surface to be sought.
 A larger plane or a longer cylinder might be detected as you set it to a higher value, and vice versa.
 Lateral extension has no influence to searching for a sphere or a torus.